alakovic1/NearByFrontend/README.md

 ### Home page

 On this page, all products from the database are displayed.
-Pagination was implemented because the dataset is large, with lots of data; to avoid returning and displaying all data at once, pagination was required.
+Pagination was implemented because of the possibility to have large dataset.
 In this case, it is set to display two products per page (for representation).
 In an ideal case, it would be 10.

 <p align="center">